 What's Your Parenting Style?

 Are you a disciplinarian or a permissive parent?
-It’s interesting to think that there’s a psychological construct that exists for the type of parenting style we adopt today - who knew!
+These days there is a psychological explanation for all types of human interaction and behaviours, this includes the type of parenting style we adopt when raising our kids.
 Your parenting style can affect everything from how much your child weighs to how they feel about themselves.
 It's widely believed that how we choose to parent our kids will influence them for the rest of their lives.
 According to the experts, there are 4 types of parenting styles that exist:

 authoritative, authoritarian, indulgent and uninvolved.

-As parents, most of us are consciously aware of how we approach parenting even if we didn’t know that a scientific explanation exists.
+As parents, most of us are consciously aware of how we approach parenting.

 This style of parenting resonates with many of the parents in our group and it’s an approach many have come to adopt.
 They typically keep a close eye on their children and provide them with plenty of support but also have firm boundaries in place, they tend to grant tolerable freedom within those boundaries.
 They explain the reasons behind enforced rules and give consequences, but take the child's opinions into consideration.
 This is an assertive approach and these parents validate their children's feelings, while also making it clear that the adults are ultimately in charge.
 Authoritative parents are incredibly caring and very much involved, but not overly controlling.